 - What are the entry requirements/eligibility?

 - Is there funding support available?

 - What do graduates of this course go on to do afterwards?

 - Will there be opportunities for work experience or engagement with industry?

 It is really worth exploring widely at this stage rather than going for the first option you find.
 There are very many great opportunities for further study out there and the best postgraduate courses for a particular subject area are not always found at the most famous universities.
 All your research into courses will help you write a stronger applications later.
 It is better to take some time to discover what you really want to do rather than rush into something.

 For PhDs, some students in the UK informally contact potential supervisors to meet with them before applying.
 This can enable both the supervisor and student to get to know each other and see if they want to work together.
-It is not mandatory but can be helpful.
-It is best to do some reading and thinking about what you are looking for before having a conversation with a potential supervisor so you make a good impression.
-Ideally 18 months and 1 year before you would start the PhD is a good timeframe for these informal conversations to happen.
+In some cases you and the potential supervisor may be able to create a project and apply for funding together - it is not mandatory to informally contact potential supervisors, but can be helpful.
+It is best to do some reading and thinking about what you are looking for before having a conversation with them so you make a good impression.
+Ideally from 18 months before you would start the PhD is a good timeframe for these informal conversations to happen.
 You will still need to apply through the formal channels.